1. Answers

 Summary

-By defining a null_resource with a local-exec provisioner, we can run local commands from our infrastructure as code setup.
-This approach enables a seamless integration of local scripts and commands within our infrastructure workflows, ensuring tasks like configuration and initial setup are executed efficiently.
+By utilizing a null_resource with a local-exec provisioner, we can effectively run local commands as part of our infrastructure as code setup.
+This approach allows for seamless integration of local scripts and commands, automating tasks like configuration and initial setup.
+It ensures that these tasks are executed efficiently and consistently, enhancing the overall workflow in your infrastructure management.

 Deploy this code